 Pat Shortall Wig Room

-The Pat Shortall Wig Room provides hats and other accessories to patients undergoing chemotherapy and/or radiation.
-Wigs are available and are free of charge.
-To schedule an appointment, please call 410-820-6800, ext.
-5362.
+The Pat Shortall Wig Room provides wigs, hats and other accessories to patients undergoing chemotherapy and/or radiation.
+A staff member assists patients with fitting and finding the right style and gives instructions on how to care for their wig.
+Wigs are limited to one free per patient; catalogs are available to order additional wigs.
+To schedule an appointment, please call 410-820-6800.

 NOTE: At this time we cannot accept donations of used wigs.

 Women's Health Boutique

 The Women's Health Boutique provides post-mastectomy garments, prosthetics and swimwear to accommodate the needs of pre- and post-surgery patients.
 Services are provided by a Certified Prosthesis Specialist and may be scheduled by appointment on the third Friday of each month at the Clark Comprehensive Breast Center, 10 Martin Court in Easton.
 To make an appointment, call 410-820-9400.